-For your collection page, there are a lot of things you can change.
-However, the first thing you can optimize is your title.
-Depending on what keyword you chose for your title, it can change how the whole collection page will look.
-For the most part, it should match the searcher’s intent that is associated with the keyword you chose.
+For your Shopify site’s collection pages, there are a lot of things you can change.
+But, the first place you can optimize is your title.
+Based on the keyword you chose for your title, it determines how the whole collection page will look.

 If you picked a title using a keyword like “Samsung TVs for sale,” your collection page should have Samsung TVs for sales.
 This is because people who search this keyword are looking specifically for Samsung TVs for sales.
-Another example is if instead, you choose a title using a keyword like “4k Samsung TV’s for sale,” your collection page should be more specific and have only 4k Samsung TVs for sale.
+Another example is “4k Samsung TV’s for sale”.
+This collection page should be structured to be more specific and have only 4k Samsung TVs for sale.

 What if you already created your collection page(s)?
-Most of the time, you might have a title that is already matching your products.
+Most of the time, you might have a collection’s title that is already matching your products.
 But, you’re still not ranking.
-There could be two factors to it.

-The first factor is that the keyword you used for your title is too competitive and other sites are outranking you because their content is more relevant to the keyword or their domain authority is higher than yours.
+The first reason is that the keyword you used for your collection’s title is too competitive and other sites are outranking you because their content is more relevant to the keyword or their domain authority is higher than yours.
 To get around this, you just have to find a less competitive keyword that you can rank for but still has search volume.
-Sometimes it can be as simple as changing the order and one word.

 Here we use Ubersuggest to see the search volume and the keyword difficulty between “stuffed animals” and “animal plushies”.